GS_Cinematics

 | Coordinate cinematic sequences and manage stage markers for actor positioning | Cinematics Manager | API |

-| Author branching dialogue with conditions, effects, and performances in a node graph | Dialogue System | API |
+| Author branching dialogue sequences in the visual Dialogue Editor | Dialogue System | API |

 | Display dialogue text, player choices, and speech babble on screen or in world space | Dialogue UI | API |